jkiesele/caloGraphNN/README.md

 All necessary functions are included in the individual python files.
 The layers can be used analogously to tensorflow layers.
 Keras wrappers will follow.

+The tensorflow version needs to be at least 1.8.

 When using these layers to build models or modifying them, please cite our paper:

 ```